Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Installation.md

 1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins` folder using a file explorer and uncompress the appropriate zip file for Metasequoia.
 1. Start Metasequoia.
-1. Go to Help -> About Plug-ins, and click "Install" at the lower left of the Plug-win window.
+1. Go to Help &rarr; About Plug-ins, and click "Install" at the lower left of the Plug-win window.
 1. Select the plugin file from the extracted zip file that corresponds to the version of Metasequoia.
    For example: *MeshSyncClientMQ472.plugin*
-1. Go to Panel -> Unity Mesh Sync.
+1. Go to Panel &rarr; Unity Mesh Sync.
    If this menu doesn't exist, confirm that "Unity Mesh Sync" is checked in the Plug-in window.

 ![MeshSyncClientMQ](images/MeshSyncClientMQ.png)